WizzyGeek/LEntDoku/README.md

 # Least Entropy Sudoku Space Search

-This experment examines whether a minimum entropy guided depth first search has lesser operation on the stack (implying less searched states) compared to a sequential order
+This experment examines whether a minimum entropy guided depth first search has lesser operations on the stack (implying less searched states) compared to a sequential order

 (In progress)

 ## TODO

-- [ ] Soldify theory (Calculations have a lot of combinatronics and informatin theory, help wanted)
+- [ ] Solidify theory (Calculations have a lot of combinatronics and information theory, help wanted)
 - [ ] Optimise Implementation
 - [ ] Implement in C++
 - [ ] Optimise Implementation